Regularly updated, this webpage can give you the latest information on:

 16 to 17 year olds

-All young people aged 16 to 17 in England are now being offered a first dose of a COVID-19 vaccine.
-You will be contacted directly, or you can visit a walk in site (please note that 16-17 yr olds cannot book an appointmnet online or by calling 119).
+All young people aged 16 to 17 in England are being offered a first dose of a COVID-19 vaccine.
+You will be contacted directly, or you can visit a walk in site, or book online.

 12-15 year olds